nf-core/eager/docs/usage.md

 #### `-w / -work-dir`

 The output directory where _intermediate_ files will be saved.
-It is **highly recommended** that this is the same path as `--outdir`, otherwise you may 'lose' your intermediate files if you need to re-run a pipeline.
+It is **highly recommended*- that this is the same path as `--outdir`, otherwise you may 'lose' your intermediate files if you need to re-run a pipeline.
 By default, if this flag is not given, the intermediate files will be saved in a `work/` and `.nextflow/` directory from wherever you have run EAGER from.

 ### Optional Reference Options